Home | Blog

 Magnesium

 The role of magnesium in cardiovascular health is well known.
-Magnesium is helpful for arrhythmias, hypertension, arteriosclerosis, and endothelial dysfunction.
+Magnesium helps lower the risk factors of cardiovascular disease, including arrhythmias, hypertension, arteriosclerosis, and endothelial dysfunction.
 It is also helpful for sleep and reducing anxiety due to its mechanism of action on nerve cells, muscles, and blood vessels.
 The recommended intake of magnesium is 1000 mg per day of magnesium glycinate if you are experiencing metabolic dysfunction.

 Conclusion

 Many factors influence heart health and cardiovascular disease risks.
 Functional medicine is the best approach to improving cardiometabolic health and at Metabolix Health we integrate lifestyle transformation with clinical nutrition, personalized food programs, and functional testing.
-As a virtual telehealth functional medicine clinic, we provide health consultations for people across the US, UK, Europe, Australia, and New Zealand.
+As a virtual functional medicine practice, we provide health consultations for people across the world.